bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 - bruce mau's design for the welfare of all life
 - get some blurbs from my Towards Sust Aesthetics essay?

-does F/LOSS help achieve flourishing more than proprietary software?

 Where and how do my interests in Design serving a flourishing/wellfare of all life agenda and my interests in F/LOSS  overlap; how are they additive; how do they serve each other.
 Are they negative or at odds with each other?

-Why do any of this at all? why design? why compute? why care about liberated tools? why be a designer? why am I not just a farmer or garbage collector or something?
+Why do any of this at all? why be a designer? why am I not just a farmer or garbage collector or something?

 - Our current capitalist constructs DO NOT improve the wellfare of all life;
 - the origins of F/LOSS are anti-capitalist — or at least anti valuing making a buck over the good of your neighbor — so, if you have to use software, F/LOSS is more likely to AID you in helping all life flourish than proprietary/non-free softwares.
 (Is this provable? or measurable?)